Propaganda in the Putin era

 The Russian citizens' movement Открытая Россия [Otkrytaya Rossiya] or Open Russia, created by Mikhail Khodorkovsky, published a detailed list of Russian soldiers who died in Ukraine.

-On Friday, February 27, 2015, opposition leader Boris Nemtsov was shot down in Moscow shortly after he had announced that he would publish a detailed report about the Russian involvement in Ukraine under the title Путин. Война.
+On Friday, February 27, 2015, opposition leader Boris Yefimovich Nemtsov (1959-2015) was shot down in Moscow shortly after he had announced that he would publish a detailed report about the Russian involvement in Ukraine under the title Путин. Война.
 [Putin.
 Voyna] or Putin.
 War.
 After Nemtsov's death, some of his colleagues completed his report and published it on the Internet.

-On May 28, 2015, Vladimir Putin added a new twist to his formula of deception by decreeing that the deaths or wounds of Russian soldiers in "special operations" can be classified as military secrets, even in peacetime.
-The decree could lead to the arrest of journalists and human rights activists who gather and publicize information about the deaths.
+On May 28, 2015, Vladimir Putin added a new twist to his formula of deception by decreeing that the deaths or wounds of Russian soldiers in «special operations» can be classified as military secrets, even in peacetime.
+The decree could lead to the arrest of journalists and human rights activists who gather and publish information about the deaths.

 On a personal level, the decree makes it more difficult for relatives to obtain the facts about their soldiers’ deaths or injuriess.
 Government critics charge that Russia’s refusal to acknowledge that its soldiers are in combat denies them disability payments and their relatives death benefits and other awards.